QuiltMC/rfcs/structure/0006-governance.md

 In case the removal is against an administrative board member, all the existing teams are considered as relevant.

+### Dismissing a Team

+If a team is found to be uncapable of managing itself anymore, any team member or administrative board member can, with enough justification, start a vote to remove all team members from the specified team.
+All organization members are eligible to vote.

+If the majority votes in favor, all current team members are removed and the administrative board will designate one or many new team leads who will be in charge of building the new team.

 # Drawbacks

 In the present day with most accounts and digital spaces being controlled primarily by one person,